dfill

 dfill( N, alpha, x, strideX )

-Fills a double-precision floating-point strided array x
+Fills a double-precision floating-point strided array x with a specified scalar constant alpha.

 var Float64Array = require( '@stdlib/array/float64' );